milvus-io/milvus/docs/developer_guides/chap06_master.md

 ###### 10.7.1 Assign Segment ID to Inserted Rows

-Master receives *AssignSegIDRequest* which contains a list of *SegIDRequest(count, channelID, collectionName, partitionName)* from Proxy.
+Master receives *AssignSegIDRequest* which contains a list of *SegIDRequest(count, channelName, collectionName, partitionName)* from Proxy.
 Segment Manager will assign the opened segments or open a new segment if there is no enough space, and Segment Manager will record the allocated space which can be reallocated after a expire duration.

 ```go
 func (segMgr *SegmentManager) AssignSegmentID(segIDReq []*internalpb.SegIDRequest) ([]*internalpb.SegIDAssignment, error)